insequent/fibserv/README.rst

 be the body of the request.

 Currently, the frameworks created are Flask, Tornado, and Twisted.
-However, Twisted currently does not have the ability to run on Python 3, and is only included on the off chance:
+However, Twisted currently does not have the ability to run on Python 3, and the engine is only included on the off-chance that one of the following becomes true:

 - Twisted catches up and publishes a Python 3 module
 - Someone wishes to run a Python 2 version of fibserv